telerik/document-processing-docs/knowledge-base/convert-excel-content-to-word-document.md

     return new Size(totalWidth, totalHeight);
 }
 ```
->note: Please be aware that the resolution of the exported images may vary depending on the settings used.
+>note Please be aware that the resolution of the exported images may vary depending on the settings used.
 You can adjust the image quality, compression, scale factor, and anti-aliasing properties in the SkiaImageFormatProvider to achieve the desired results.

 # See Also
 - [XlsxFormatProvider]({%slug radspreadprocessing-formats-and-conversion-xlsx-xlsxformatprovider%})